softcover/softcover_book/chapters/getting_started.md

 ### Selling ebooks and other digital goods

 *This section is in preparation in concert with development of the Softcover website.*

-Softcover will support the following:

-* **Own your content**: Authors retain copyright on all materials.
-* **Own your production toolchain**: The \softcover\ typesetting is 100% open-source, so you aren't locked into a proprietary toolchain.
-* **Own your traffic**: Softcover offers custom domains.
-* **Own your customer list**: Authors never have to use an intermediary to communicate with their customers

-* Full ownership of
-* Sales of general digital products with multiple product bundles

 <!-- footnotes  -->